 The eastern indigo snake, the longest nonvenomous snake in North America, is one of the most iconic species of the longleaf pine ecosystem.
 Their name comes from the purple iridescent color of its black scales in the sunlight.
 Due to habitat loss and fragmentation, it has become a rare sight in its range.

-This is a non-venomous snake that uses its strong jaws to capture and kill its prey.
-Often called the "Emperor of the Forest", the eastern indigo snake has some of the largest home ranges of any snake - up to 200 acres!
-It used to be found throughout the southeastern United States, but has lost much of its habitat, mostly due to human influences such as habitat loss.
+The Eastern Indigo is a non-venomous snake that uses its strong jaws to capture and kill its prey.
+Often called the "Emperor of the Forest", the eastern indigo snake has some of the largest home ranges of any snake- up to 200 acres!
+It used to be found abundantly throughout the southeastern United States, but has lost much of its habitat due to human influences.
 Thankfully, the Central Florida Zoo & Botanical Gardens is working to help save this important native species.
 The Zoo's Orianne Center for Indigo Conservation actively breeds eastern indigo snakes for research and reintroduction.
-Eastern indigo snakes have been released back into the wild in parts of southern Alabama and the Florida panhandle.
+Eastern indigo snakes have been released back into their natural habitats in southern Alabama and the Florida panhandle.
 Learn more about our work to save these amazing snakes here.

 Eastern indigo snakes are ophiophagous, meaning they eat other snakes, including venomous species.